Skip to main content

 What Does Days Available Mean?

-Days Available refers to the number of days in the last 12 months a property was made available to be booked by the host.
+Days Available refers to the number of days in the last 12 months a property was available to be booked by the host, plus how many days it was actually booked.

 There are many reasons for differing days available when analyzing STRs.
 Some hosts may use the property as a second residence, the listing may have been undergoing renovations or repairs, or the host may block days to allow for cleaning.